sebastian-zieba/PACMAN/joss/paper.md

 Additional fitting models are planned to be added in the future like phase curves using the SPIDERMAN package.

+(Could it do old data sets in staring mode?)

 # Acknowledgements

 We acknowledge contributions from ....
+BZ for gif

 # References